moviedo5/FRMFR/README.md

 - Ozone (`O3`) because it is supposed that its measures are related with the respective pollutants.

-The goal of this study is to predict the content of Benzene (`C6H6`) obtained through an independent analyzer considered the Ground Truth.
-These sensors were collected as 24 hourly averaged concentration values each day jointly with the relative humidity (`rH`) as an external factor.

 ``` r
 data("AirQuality")
 names(AirQuality)